rayhanhcse/Face-Emotion-Detection/README.md

-# PyPower Project - Emotion Detection using AI
+# ℹ️ About App

+This is an AI-Powered Face Emotion Detector.
+Detect emotions such as Happy, Sad, Angry, Neutral, and Surprise using Deep Learning.

+📌 Tips:

+Use a clear photo
+Good lighting helps
+Try smiling 😉

-## Emotion Detection
+## Dataset

 - Kaggle Dataset :- https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data.